sprocket run

 Individual tasks and workflows can be run with the sprocket run subcommand.
 We outline a few of the important considerations below, but we encourage you to run sprocket run --help to see all available arguments and options.

-The task or workflow to run can be provided explicitly with the --entrypoint argument.
+The task or workflow to run can be provided explicitly with the --target argument.

-Sprocket will indicate when it cannot infer the entrypoint.
+Sprocket will indicate when it cannot infer the target.

 Inputs